 Are you looking for a cheaper surfboard that can satisfy your surfing level?
 This 6-foot Ocean Beach Foamie Surfing Thruster Surfboard might be the most low-priced board on the list.
 Each part of the board is carefully inspected to ensure its quality.
 A quality product within your budget is indeed possible with North Gear.

-It freely includes removable fins, leash, and traction pad for more enjoyable surfing experience like ever before.
-The maximum weight it can carry is 100-kilograms.
+It freely includes removable fins, a leash, and a traction pad for a more enjoyable surfing experience than ever before.
+The maximum weight it can carry is 100 kilograms.

 |Good traction pads||Design easily peels off

 |Many accessories included||Not for long time use

 Are you familiar with the BIC ballpoint pen?
 BIC brand is now entering sports marketing; thus they’re producing surfing products for quite some time.
 The fact is, year after year, BIC is one of the manufacturers of surfboards that creates the best-shaped boards around the globe.
 BIC Sport DURA-TEC Surfboard is suitable for both learners and intermediate surfers because of its shape design.
 Additionally, it is the top choice under the BIC Sports brand.

 BIC Sport DURA-TEC is in a collective form meaning there are many surfboard models under the series.
 It includes 5’10 Fish, 6’7 Shortboard, 7’3 Mini Malibu, 8’4 Egg, and 9’4 Magnum.
 And other models such as the Mini Nose Rider and Natural Surf 2.
 These boards have nearly the same features to offer.
 They’re all made of high-density core foam and an outer polyethylene shell for the easy wave-riding experience.
 Further, board construction is also bulletproof.

 For added control and comfort, there’s now an integrated 3D traction pad.
 Other accessories included are a thruster tri-fin setup and inside foil technology.